This sounds crazy. GitHub, GitLab and a myriad of other hosting services

 my last article

-and put it on the new gitserv
+and put it on the new gitserv we have now.
+First, we'll make

 the empty git repo on gitserv just like we did for the foo

-repository, but this time, we'll use addrepo
+repository, but this time, we'll use addrepo:

 ssh gitserv # Very long MOTD shows, # followed by a git> prompt addrepo rails_new

-We then logout by either typing exit
+We then logout by either typing exit or pressing the

-keys.
+ctrl and d keys.
 We could also run single

-commands like we've been doing with the ubuntu
+commands like we've been doing with the ubuntu user:

 ssh gitserv "addrepo rails_new"